Wendy Williams Confirms Single Status To Her Audience During A Taping Of ‘The Wendy Williams Show’

 “I am not proud of my recent actions and take full accountability and apologize to my wife, my family and her amazing fans,” Hunter said.
 “I am going through a time of self-reflection and am trying to right some wrongs.”

 Page Six previously shared that Williams is also cutting ties with her soon-to-be ex professionally.
 The host reportedly fired Hunter as an executive producer on Wendy.
-Hunter was reportedly negotiating an exit package following the divorce and has been a part of the show as an EP since 2008.
-Williams also reportedly has upped her security, as Hunter has had previous abusive behavior.
+Hunter was reportedly negotiating an exit package and has been a part of the show as an EP since 2008.
+Williams also reportedly upped her security, as Hunter has had previous abusive behavior.
 E!
 News shared that Williams is primarily focusing on her sobriety and her show and will commit to her motto of “their business is our business,” as more news surrounding her divorce begins to unfold.